-In addition, when your CO Alarm detects CO the red light will be flashing.
+In addition, when your CO Alarm is sounding, the red alarm light in the centre of the cover will be flashing.

-Testing both your CO Alarm and Smoke Alarms weekly will help you and your family to clearly distinguish between them in an emergency.
+Testing both your CO Alarms and Smoke Alarms weekly will help you and your family to clearly distinguish between them in an emergency.